First proposed by Einstein in 1917

 - Lithotripsy (e.g. renal, ureteric & bladder stones) - Ho:YAG, pulsed dye or alexandrite

 - Tissue welding (e.g. vasectomy reversal, hypospadias repair, strictures, fistulae, pyeloplasty, bladder augmentation, continent urinary diversion) - diode, KTP, Nd:YAG, CO2

 - Autofluorescence (e.g. diagnosis of occult bladder cancer) - nitrogen laser

 - Laser hair removal (e.g. on urethral grafts) - ruby, alexandrite, diode or Nd:YAG

 There is a huge amount of ongoing research in laser physics.
-It seems likely that new lasing media will allow the production of laser light across a wide wavelength which can then be precisely tuned for tissue specificity.
-Plastic, conjugated polymers are one of the most interesting lasing media under study, and they could result in finely-tunable, cost-effective lasers, packaged in ultra-compact devices.
+It seems likely that new lasing media will allow the production of laser light across a wide wavelength which can then be tuned for tissue specificity.
+Plastic, conjugated polymers are amongst the most interesting lasing media under study, which could result in finely-tunable, cost-effective lasers, packaged in ultra-compact devices.

 ← Back to Lasers